alikian/flow-agg-service/README.md

 specialty when new Aggregation Flow added to Map, this process it required lock on part of map.

-Solution in not horizontally accessible, a better solution is to use a time-series database or writing to streaming service like Kafka or AWS Kinesis Stream and process it.
+Solution in not horizontally accessible, a better solution is to use a time-series database or writing to streaming service like Kafka or AWS Kinesis Stream and process it into a distributed cache like Redis, memcashed or Couchbase.

 ## Test
 Code has a test that call controller in a multi-thread load test, 30 threads and each thread send 10,000 request.